 Cold is how the weather here always is.
 Days in summer will be moderately warm but you will still need to put on a jacket, because of the cold winds.
-At nights, even in summer, temperature can drop down to zero degree Celsius.
-During winter, the lakes freezes completely and temperatures drops several degrees below zero.
+At nights, even in summer, the temperature can drop several degrees below 0.

 Pangong Tso Altitude

-I hope the information above on planning a trip from Leh to Pangong Tso was helpful.
-If you have any further questions, please feel free to ask in the comments section below; or at our Community Forum and I will be glad to answer.
+I hope the information above on planning a trip from Leh to Pangong Lake was of help.
+If you have any further questions, please feel free to ask in the comments section below or at our Community Forum, and I will be happy to answer.